TySeddon/joi-server/README.md

 These instructions are for the Spotify Web Playback

 ### Allow Sound to Auto Play
-Chromse does not allow videos to automatically play (autoplay).
+Chrome does not allow videos to automatically play (autoplay).
 This can be overridden in settings.
 1. Open chrome
 2. In URL type "chrome://settings/content/sound"
 3. Under "Customized behaviors", "Allowed to play sound", click "Add" button